sdkman/sdk/README.md

 * allows rethinking of some core behaviours of the current implementation of SDKMAN
 * allows for more collaboration and contribution from the community

+### Living Documentation

+SDKMAN's development is always driven by tests.
+More than that, we use Cucumber to describe the behaviour of the CLI in plain English.
+We do so using Cucumber features, all of which can be found under the [_features/_](features) folder of this repo.
+These Features form a body of Living Documentation that evolves with the software implementation.

+The Cucumber Features are backed by Step Definitions, snippets of matched code that are invoked in order as the Cucumber Feature are

 ### Development

 #### Prerequisites